laidbackware/vmware-lab-builder/README.md

 ## Troubleshooting
 The vCenter install can take a long time.
 You can check the progress by browsing to https://<vcenter IP>:5480.
 If the vCenter install fails, check the `vcsa-cli-installer.log` file which can be found in a created directory under /tmp.<br/>

 To debug in docker, first enter the container with bash, then run the playbook.
-This way the vCenter build logs will be avaible after the failure.
+This way the vCenter build logs will be available after the failure.
 ```
 # This command will start a bash shell within the container
 docker run  -it --rm \